 Yet, the presence and importance of Syamer is not one to be discounted.
 Especially since the Georgetown-born player grab the chance given to him and force himself into the starting XI.
 It could have all been completely different after he missed the Bangkok assignment in July.

 Amirul Hisyam and Daniel Amier had built up a fantastic partnership and one which helped Malaysia the 2018 AFC Under-23 Championship.
-They were the preferred choice to partners the more experienced Nor Azam in midfield before drop in form allowed Syamer the chance to stake a claim.
+They were the preferred choice to partner the more experienced Nor Azam in midfield before drop in form allowed Syamer the chance to stake a claim.

 "The first thing in my mind when I heard that coach called me back was that one of happiness.
 It's the second chance that the coach has given me," said Syamer to Goal.